 There is still some important work to complete before this river basin management plan is adopted.
 This will include some further technical and scientific planning work as well as recording, assessing and, where appropriate, taking on board comments received during consultations on the draft Plan / POMs and Strategic Environmental Assessment.
 The next step in the SEA and RBMP/ POM process will be a six-month consultation period.
 During this time comment on the findings of the Environmental Report, the Habitats Directive Assessment and the content of the draft Plan may be submitted for consideration.
-Tables 11.1 and 11.2 outline the remaining steps in this RBMP/ POM and SEA process.
+Table 11.1 outlines the remaining steps in this RBMP/ POM and SEA process.

-Table 11.1 Remaining Steps in the RBMP and SEA processes in Ireland
+Table 11.1 Remaining Steps in the RBMP and SEA processes